step-/find-n-run/usr/share/doc/findnrun/preference.md

     # When false and no other SEARCH* field is true search in application names only.
     # To search in, i.e., file names only set SEARCHCOMPLETE=false SEARCHFILENAMES=true.
     SEARCHCOMPLETE=true
+    # Search pattern is a POSIX Basic regular expression.
+    # Applied also to comment search and category search.
+    SEARCHREGEX=false
     # Ignore the NoDisplay=true attribute value of .desktop files (not recommended).
     # Note: Versions up to 1.10.6 didn't have this setting and showed all files by default.
     SHOWNODISPLAY=false